Innocent Until Proven Guilty?

 Not only is it degrading, it also puts a bad light on the defendant in the courtroom, giving him or her an unfair disadvantage.
 When you’re in shackles, you already look like a convict.

-9th District Rules No Shackles in Court
+9th District Rules to Inmates Should Not be Shackled in Court

 The Ninth Circuit ruled that the Southern District of California’s policy of shackling detainees unconstitutionally violates the defendants’ right to be treated “with respect and dignity in a public courtroom, not like a bear on a chain.”